What is the bid-ask spread and why is it important?

 Overall, understanding and monitoring the bid-ask spread is crucial for investors and traders, as it helps in assessing liquidity, transaction costs, market efficiency, and overall market conditions.

-by columbus_cummerata , 10 months ago
+by columbus_cummerata , a year ago

 @augustine